When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Sibling Names for Lucifer

-If you plan to extend your family beyond little Lucifer, you’ll want to pick equally impressive names for their brothers and sisters.
-Giving Lucifer’s brother or sister one of the following names will surely create a dramatic impact.
+If you plan to extend your family beyond little Lucifer, you will want to pick equally impressive names for their brothers and sisters.
+You cannot name one child Lucifer and the other “Bob”; the style disparity would be jarring.

-Lucifer’s sister could wear any of the following names with pride:
+Lucifer’s sister could wear any of the following names with pride.
+These lean toward the magical, nature-inspired, or slightly gothic:

 Famous People Named Lucifer

-• Lucifer of Cagliari: A Sardinian bishop who opposed Arianism
+• Saint Lucifer of Cagliari: A 4th-century Sardinian bishop who fiercely opposed Arianism.
+Yes, there is a Saint Lucifer!

-• Lucifer Valentine: Writer and director of extreme horror films
+• Lucifer Valentine: Writer and director known for the “Vomit Gore Trilogy” of extreme horror films.

 If Lucifer’s negative associations prevent many parents from passing the name to their children, those same connotations endear it to popular culture.
-Naming a character “Lucifer” immediately indicates mischief and villainy.
+Naming a character “Lucifer” immediately indicates mischief, villainy, or misunderstood complexity.
 The following Lucifers have made their mark on pop culture:

 • “Father Lucifer”: A song by Tori Amos off the album “Boys for Pele.”